kmenghini/task-boards/README.md

 # task-boards
 organizational tool inspired by Trello

+to start, run `node server/index.js` and `npm run start` from the command line

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>